Davis injured, but LeBron leads Lakers past Denver 126-108

 James took over at center in Davis’ absence, sometimes guarding the 6-foot-11 Jokic and grabbing nine rebounds.
 He catalyzed LA’s offense along with Westbrook, who revved up to produce one of his best halves of basketball since joining his hometown team last season.

 Davis scored 10 points in the first quarter, but went scoreless in the second while playing eight minutes.
-He didn’t return from the locker room with his teammates for the second half.
+He didn’t return from the locker room with his teammates for the second half, with Bryant taking over at center.

 The injury creates a new wave of uncertainty about Davis’ perpetually problematic health.
 He is averaging 28.8 points and 12.4 rebounds per game this season despite managing lower back stiffness for several weeks.